The Difference Between Day and Night Creams

 Why Use Both?

 The decision of whether to use two moisturizers or one is ultimately a personal choice.
-Some women choose to have two different products (plus eye creams and serums) to keep their skin in its best shape, while some find that one all-purpose moisturizer with moderate amounts of anti-aging ingredients, moisturizers, and sun protection works just fine.
-Creams like Clinique Moisture Surge Extended Thirst Relief or Philosophy Hope in a Jar can be great choices for young, healthy skin or for women with sensitive skin who want to use the minimum number of products.
+Some women choose to have two different products (plus eye creams and serums) to keep their skin in its best shape, while some find that one all-purpose moisturizer with moderate amounts of anti-aging ingredients and sun protection works just fine.
+Creams like Clinique Moisture Surge 72-Hour Auto-Replenishing Hydrator or Philosophy Hope in a Jar can be great choices for young, healthy skin or for women with sensitive skin who want to use the minimum number of products.

 So choose one moisturizer, choose two, or choose a whole cupboard full of them.
 As long as you’re protected from the sun during the day, it’s up to you to decide what fits your skin and your pocketbook.